Upcoming Events

 OurStory designs can function as:

-standalone small homes
+• Standalone small homes

-accessory dwelling units (ADUs) to existing homes
+• Accessory dwelling units (ADUs) to existing homes

-part of dense cottage courts and cluster communities
+• Small homes within cottage courts and cluster communities

+The first two OurStory houses known as Corby House & Benson House are under construction now in Omaha’s historic Benson-Country Club community.
 The all-electric, space-efficient concept is rooted in universal design and features structural insulated panels (exterior walls and roof), heat pumps, and prefabricated components to reduce construction time, boost building energy efficiency, and realize affordability.

 Our first build is made possible with a construction loan from Spark, with additional support from Lozier Foundation, Pella Windows and Doors of Omaha and Lincoln, Sherwin Williams and Buildertrend.
 The general contractor is Holy Name Housing Corporation.
 The architect of record is Actual Architecture Co.
 The designer is FACT.
 The developer is Partners for Livable Omaha.

-View houses for sale now at OurStoryHouses.com.
+• View houses for sale now at OurStoryHouses.com.

 Creative Workforce Development